riastrad/cyberbspace/posts/notes-from-quarantine.md

   -- [**Care Package**](https://thebaffler.com/intros-and-manifestos/care-package-sturgeon)

 ---
-_Editor's Note: this is my first attempt at a mini blog in an attempt to post more frequently._
+_Editor's Note: This post is my first attempt at a shorter format in an attempt to write here more frequently._